RobJY/quorumSenseCA/README.md

                              making attack chemical.
 (0-255)
     - attack chemical threshold: amount of attack chemical that must be present in a given cell for the attack benefit and reproduction penalty to take effect.
 (0.0-1.0)
-    - attack chemical combat benefit: amount of benefit given to attacking critter when attack chemical threshold is
+    - attack chemical combat benefit: amount of benefit given to attacking critter when associated attack chemical
-                                      reached.
+                                      threshold is reached.
 (0.0-1.0)
     - attack chemical reproduction penalty: decrease in reproduction probability for attacked critter when enemy attack chemical reaches threshold.